JenniferM-BShulyak/Crowdfunding_ETL/README.md

 Schema written in PostgreSQL to build and populate tables (one for each transformed csv).

 Schema written to answer questions and explore data.

+## Analysis:

+   1. What countries have the most successful campaigns?
+   2. Which categories of campaigns have the most/least success?
+      * 100% of journalism campaigns have been successful, but there have only been 4 journalism campaigns total.
+      * Technology canpaigns are the next most successful with a success rate of 66.67% from a sample of 96 technology campaigns.
+      * Game campaigns have been the least successful with a success rate of 43.75% from a sample of 48 campaigns.
+      *
+   4. Any contacts trying to lead multiple campagins under different company names?